Fechuli/CS50x_2023_Introduction_to_Computer_Science/Weekly_7_SQL/Probelm_Set_7/Explanation.md

 The lesson on SQL was one of the most interesting and fun, perhaps my favorite.
 I hope you enjoyed it as much as I did.

+>The movies database is not present.
+Solutions can be found in the .sql files

 # [Movies]()

 So, this exercise puts us in front of a database from IMDb.
 It contains several pieces of information.